How to Craft a Workable Parenting Plan for Teenagers

 The goal of crafting a parenting plan that works for older children is to find an arrangement that works for everyone.
 Regardless of the custody provisions committed to paper, the best parenting often results when the parenting plan never becomes an issue.
 Parenting plans become important when parents can't communicate and are always in conflict.
 When there is a dispute about where a child should be, the black and white provisions on paper usually provide the solution.

 Cooperative, supportive parents who consistently put the needs of their children first will create workable custody and visitation arrangements.
 If parents are flexible, willing to compromise and can cooperatively deviate from plan provisions to meet the needs and schedule of the child or the other parent, the paper plan becomes a non-issue.
 The result is less stress for all parties while also providing a positive example of co-parenting for the child.
-If have any questions concerning child custody, call the Law Offices of Peter Van Aulen at 201-845-7400 for a free consultation.
+If have any questions concerning child custody, call the Law Offices of Peter Van Aulen at 201-845-7400 for a consultation.